adamnieto/Super-Princess-Peach/README.md

 ## Getting Started
 1. Install Python 3+
 2. Install pygame (https://www.pygame.org/wiki/GettingStarted)
-3. Start the game by running **mainModule.py**
+3. Take the images and sounds out of their folders.
+Make sure they are on the same level as the **.py** files.
-3. Have fun!
+4. Start the game by running **mainModule.py**

-If the sounds and images are not working try taking them out of their corresponding folders and then re-run mainModule.py
+5. Have fun!

 ![ScreenShot](Images/ScreenShot.png "Example")